united-security-providers/usp-core-waap-killercoda/usp-core-waap-virtual-patch/step2/info.md

 ### Inspect USP Core WAAP logs

-To get more details why a request was block you can look into the Core WAAP logs using:
+To get more details why a request was blocked you can look into the Core WAAP logs using:

 ```shell
 kubectl logs \